 When it comes to using images for your post, there are a few important rules to check:

-- Does your image have an appropriate title, and have you used your chosen keyword in the Alt Tag of the image?
+- Does your image have an appropriate title, file name and Alt Text?